Fed-EINI: An Efficient and Interpretable Inference Framework for Decision Tree Ensembles in Federated Learning: Preliminaries and Problem Definition

 where $\mathcal{G}$ is the ensemble strategy of prediction values of all decision tree models.
-In federated learning, each participant holds a subset of all nodes in each $f_k$, and the leaf weights are typically available only by the Guest party.
-The inference results should be computed under security conditions without sharing feature data of each party to others.
+In vertical federated learning, each participant holds a subset of all nodes in each $f_k$, and the leaf weights are typically available only by the Guest party.
+The inference results should be computed securely without sharing feature data among parties.

-In the following, we show the detailed formulations of two typical ensemble models, gradient boosting decision tree and random forest.
+In the following, we present the expressions of two typical ensemble models, gradient boosting decision tree and random forest. \begin{itemize} \item \textbf{GBDT:} As presented in Section \ref{subsec:problem_statement_model}, the inference result of GBDT model is given by the sum of $K$ trees' prediction values, i.e.,